Dear Mrs. Woolf,

 Sitting at the corner desk of my studio, I am surrounded by my paintings, sculptures, piles of books, and papers.
 Also, blank canvases, unfinished works, a wall full of inspiration, dried flowers, shells, a cracked mirror in the corner, and knick-knacks I collected for my still-life projects; these are my comfort.
 One of the reasons why I wake up in the morning with hope and energy.
 I imagine my sculptures as ancient Custodians of the temple, guardians of the wandering spirits.
 I am constructing this refuge for myself one baby step at a time.
 I started on my kitchen table years ago.
 Now, I have a little thought temple of my own.

+Hence, I do what thousands of years all poets, painters, and philosophers before me have done.
+I turn inward to lose myself in the room of my own.
+In the Temple of the Art Goddess, where everyone enters to seek beauty and find joy, do greater good with the power of knowledge, I walked in just to find refuge.
 I’m a refugee, standing in the corner with the broken and bewildered.
-Grateful to simply be*3.
+I say it like a prayer.
+Keep me, hide me, let me disappear in your infinity before the clever world finds me.
+I am grateful to simply be.
 Sheltered from the world and sometimes from myself.
 The one who does not know what or how to see beauty.
 Who often was and still is terrified to face some truth.

 I know you won’t, but many call it escapism, and I don’t argue with them.
 They are not entirely wrong.

 I thought about this confounding question, as many people have asked me quite often.
+Why do I do what I do?

 Tell me, would you not understand?